cmcooling/Connect-4-Game/README.md

 ```

 For instance, if the argument holding the state of the board has the variable name ```board```, the value representing the state of the bottom-right position could be found by writing ```board[6][0]``` and the the top-middle value could be found by writing ```board[3][5]```.
 For each location, the value will be 0 if no player has placed a piece there, 1 if player 1 has, and 2 if player 2 has.

+Make sure to return a single integer between 0 and 6 to indicate which column you want to make your move in.

 ### Forfeiting the Game